Nissan Murano Key Fob Battery Size

 3. Open the Key Fob: The method for opening the key fob can vary slightly depending on the model year of your Nissan Murano.
 In most cases, you'll need to locate a small notch or seam on the side of the fob.
 Insert the flathead screwdriver or pry tool into the notch and gently twist to separate the two halves of the fob.
 Be careful not to use excessive force, as this could damage the plastic casing.
 Some fobs may have a small screw that needs to be removed first.

 7. Test the Key Fob: After reassembling the key fob, test it to make sure that it is working properly.
-Press the buttons to lock and unlock the doors, activate the alarm, and start the engine (if your Murano has the remote start feature).
+Press the buttons to lock and get to the doors, activate the alarm, and start the engine (if your Murano has the remote start feature).
 If the fob doesn't work, double-check that the battery is installed correctly and that the fob is properly assembled.

 Expert Tip: When replacing the battery, avoid touching the metal contacts inside the key fob.
 The oils from your skin can corrode the contacts and affect the fob's performance.
 If you do accidentally touch the contacts, clean them with a cotton swab and some isopropyl alcohol.